 Nearshore software development

 Nearshore software development companies are those which are located in countries with similar time zones or ones with minimal differences.
 It is the ‘in-between choice’ among the onshoring and offshoring.
 This happens for example when your company is based in Denmark, but your team of developers is located in Poland.
+Many companies in Eastern Europe have developed their IT services, enabling European clients to gain a competitive advantage.
+Based on The State of Central & East Europe IT Outsourcing and Offshoring Report 2022, Poland, the Czech Republic, Belarus and Ukraine are the most popular countries offering IT outsourcing services in this model.

 Offshore software development